oravirt/ansible-oracle/README.md

 <b>orahost-storage:</b>
 This role configures storage that shoud be used by ASM.
 - Partitions devices (using parted)
-- Create ASMlib labels or sets up udev-rules for device name persistency
+- Create ASMlib labels or sets up udev-rules for device name persistence

 <b>oraswgi-install:</b>
 This role will install and configure Oracle Grid Infrastructure.
 Tested with 12.1.0.1/12.1.0.2 & 11.2.0.4